formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 To access Help mode, press ?.
 In this mode, you can search for documentation and information about various Julia functions, types, and keywords.

 !!! compat "Exercise"
     1. To find information on the println function, enter Help mode by pressing ?.
-Once in Help mode, simply type println and press Enter to retrieve the relevant documentation.
+Once in Help mode, type println and press Enter to retrieve the relevant documentation.
     2. Look for an alternative print function by entering "print" (with quotation marks) in the search field.
 Julia will subsequently provide a list of definitions where the string "print" appears in the associated documentation.

 ### Package mode